SlimRoms/kernel_samsung_msm8660/README.md

 https://bitbucket.org/carvsdriver/vendor_moretz-kernel

-Finally, you will need to remove the stock kernel from your manifest and cm.depdenencies script.
+Next, you will need to remove the stock kernel from your manifest and cm.depdenencies script.

+Finally, you will need to remove the stock mpdecision binary from your target ROM.
+This can be done through your installation script within your flashable zip file.
+The file you need to remove when using either moretz or marla is:

+	/system/bin/mpdecision

+If you don't remove this, it will conflict with the kernel based MSM_MPDecision logic and may cause deadlocks on the CPU cores.